Paul Bignot: Kidderminster Harriers

 Bignot signed a two-year contract and was a regular in his first season.
 The following year saw his contract cancelled by mutual consent.
 After talks with manager Mark Yates, it was decided that it was time for him to move on.

 Newport County

 Bignot was signed by Dean Holdsworth at Newport County.
-In his first full season, Newport won the Conference South with a record of 103 points.
+In his first full season, Newport won the 2009-10 season Conference South with a record 103 points.
 He was named in the league's team of year.
-The following season was County's first at that level for over 20 years and Bignot picked up the Supporters' Player of the Year, Players' Player, South Wales Argus Player of the Year, and the President's Cup.
+The 2010-11 season was County's first at that level for over 20 years and Bignot picked up the Newport County Player of the Year, Players' Player, South Wales Argus Player of the Year, and the President's Cup.

 He made a total of 113 appearances for County.
 His form also won him his first England C cap, in a 1–0 win over Belgium U-23 on 9 February 2011 at Kenilworth Road.